Texas Tech signed seven future Red Raiders to National Letters of Intent on Monday

 McDonald began her coaching career as an assistant coach at Texas Southern in 2009.
 The Tigers, under McDonald's guidance, flourished on the bases, doubling their stolen bases from the year before as she was charged with instructing the Texas Southern hitters and outfielders.

-The former standout outfielder for Texas A&M has also played professionally throughout her coaching career as she is in the midst of her seventh professional season, six of which that have been played in the National Pro Fastpitch League (NPF).
-McDonald is in her first season currently with the USSSA Pride after spending the 2010-12 campaigns with the Akron Racers and the 2007-08 seasons with the Philadelphia Force.
+The former standout outfielder for Texas A&M has also played professionally throughout her coaching career as she concluded her seventh professional season in 2014, six of which that have been played in the National Pro Fastpitch League (NPF).
+McDonald spent the 2014 season with the USSSA Pride after playing the 2010-12 campaigns with the Akron Racers and the 2007-08 seasons with the Philadelphia Force.
 She spent the 2009 season playing with the Fiorini Softball Club of the Italian Professional League.

 A three-time All-NPF selection during her career, McDonald garnered the prestigious Diamond Spikes Award in 2012 after hitting .303 with 13 stolen bases while with the Racers.
-She entered the 2014 season with a .280 career batting average along with 96 runs scored.
+She ended the 2014 season with a career average over .270 to go along with over 100 runs scored during her professional career.
+The Pride closed the year with a two-game series sweep over Akron to win its second-straight NPF Cowles Cup.

 Her success professionally followed a stellar career at Texas A&M where she shared the field with Gregory during her freshmen and sophomore seasons (2004-05).
 One of the top hitters in A&M history, McDonald compiled a .338 batting average throughout her four seasons from 2004-07, the seventh-highest clip in program history.